aawilliams85/pymeu/README.md

 # pymeu

-PyMEU (Python ME Utility) is a set of helper functions built around pycomm3 to interface with Rockwell Automation PanelView Plus HMIs.<br>
+PyMEU (Python ME Utility) is a library for interfacing with Rockwell Automation 2711P PanelView Plus HMIs.<br>
+Looking for a GUI?
+See dmroeder's [pymeu_gui](https://github.com/dmroeder/pymeu_gui).<br>

 Use at your own risk.<br>